wmo-raf/pg4w/README.md

-# EAHW Postgis for the Web Services
+# Postgis for the Web Services

-Configuration and instructions to run EAHW PostGIS for the Web Services
+Configuration and instructions to run AHW PostGIS for the Web Services

 ## Introduction